BrianSchroer/sparky-test-helpers/SparkyTestHelpers/api.md

 _class SparkyTestHelpers.Scenarios.ScenarioTester<TScenario>_

 VisualStudio.TestTools doesn't have "RowTest" or "TestCase" attributes like NUnit or other .NET testing frameworks.
-(It does have a way to do data-driven tests, but it's pretty cumbersome.)
+(It does have "data-driven tests", but it's pretty cumbersome.)
 This class provides the ability to execute the same test code for multiple test cases and, after all test cases have been executed, failing the unit test if any of the test cases failed.

 Even if you're not testing with MSTest/VisualStudio.TestTools, these helpers provide an alternative syntax for "row testing".

 This class is rarely used directly.
-It is more often used via the IEnumerable<TScenario>.**TestEach** extension method (see below).
+It's easier to use with IEnumerable<TScenario>.**TestEach** or **ForTest.Scenarios** (see below).

-When one or more of the test scenarios fails, the failure exception shows which were unsuccessful, for example, this scenario test:
+When one or more of the scenarios fails, the failure exception shows which were unsuccessful, for example, this scenario test:

 ```csharp
 ForTest.Scenarios